The Case for Building a News App Is Stronger than Ever

 But give it enough promotion on your website, newsletter, use smart app banners, promote it on the stores and you’ll see the results.

-If you’re unsatisfied with the experience offered by your mobile site and you know your readers deserve more, 2019 is a great time to get moving on a native news app.
+If you’re unsatisfied with the experience offered by your mobile site and you know your readers deserve more, this is a great time to get moving on a news mobile app.

 - Check out our in-depth case study on how The New York Times’ Big Bet on Mobile Paid Off.